Living Learning Communities

 When you apply for housing, you can apply for up to two of the first-year LLCs.
 You will be asked to submit a short essay answering the following two questions: What do you hope to gain by being part of this Living Learning Community, and what do you plan to contribute to this Living Learning Community?

-When housing assignments are available (July 1) you will also receive an email through your university email account if you are accepted into one of our Living Learning Communities.
+When housing assignments become available (July 1) you will receive an email via your university email account if you are accepted into one of the Living Learning Communities.

 - The Global Crossroads Living Learning Community is designed to create a supportive environment for international students and for students who are interested in experiencing other cultures.
 This program will focus on issues of diversity and multiculturalism, will encourage students to push themselves beyond their comfort levels, and will encourage students to share their culture, whether they are from Aroostook County or the other side of the globe.
 This program will offer students the opportunity to think globally by participating in community service, through the discussion of world affairs events, and through exposure the opportunities provided by the Office of International Programs.

 - The Support for Science Students (S^3) Living Learning Community is a program designed to promote a sense of community and cooperation amongst first-year students majoring in the sciences.
 These students not only live together, but also are often in the same courses.
 This makes it very easy for these students to get together with classmates at night to work on homework or to prepare for exams.
 The S^3 LLC offers a variety of activities to students, including Bio 100 Exam prep sessions, Acadia hikes, and science-based competitions.
-The ultimate goal of S^3 is to help science students form support systems that will last throughout their careers here at UMaine. *Please note that only students who have been accepted into the College on Natural Sciences, Forestry and Agriculture, the College of Engineering, or the Chemistry program are eligible to apply for this LLC.
+The ultimate goal of S^3 is to help science students form support systems that will last throughout their careers here at UMaine. *Please note that only students admitted to the College of Natural Sciences, Forestry and Agriculture, the College of Engineering, or the Chemistry program are eligible to apply for this LLC.